build-with-saurav/emotion-app/README.md

 **Conference on Computer Vision and Image Processing (CVIP 2025), IIT Ropar**

+This research focuses on improving transparency and trust in Speech Emotion Recognition systems using Explainable AI techniques.

 ### Key Contributions

-* Initiated custom Hindi speech dataset collection from NIT Calicut students
+- Initiated the custom **BhavanaVani** Hindi emotional speech dataset collection at NIT Calicut
-* Designed the speech data collection pipeline
+- Designed and structured the speech data collection pipeline
-* Identified dataset limitations and expanded with Kaggle data
+- Identified limitations in low-resource speech collection and expanded the dataset using Kaggle Hindi SER data
-* Built a hybrid dataset for improved generalization
+- Built a hybrid dataset for improved model robustness and generalization
-* Developed CNN-GRU-Attention based SER pipeline
+- Developed a **CNN-GRU-Attention** based Speech Emotion Recognition pipeline
-* Implemented post-hoc explainability using LMAC
+- Integrated **Local Model-Agnostic Classification (LMAC)** for post-hoc interpretability
-* Evaluated model faithfulness using structural metrics
+- Evaluated explanation quality using structural and fidelity-based metrics
-* Improved transparency in low-resource Indic speech systems
+- Improved transparency in low-resource Indic language Speech Emotion Recognition
-* Validated explanations using empirical and human analysis
+- Validated explanation quality using both empirical and human-based evaluation

+This work bridges the gap between **high-performance Speech Emotion Recognition** and **interpretable AI systems**, making emotion-aware speech applications more trustworthy.

 ---